ashwoods-spark/example_non_compliance_repo/README.md

 ## ⚠️ Disclaimer

 This is a demonstration system for educational purposes.
 The legislative excerpts are simplified representations.
-For actual Social Security Act 1991 compliance, consult official Commonwealth legislation and legal experts.
+For actual DEFGLIS compliance, consult official Commonwealth legislation and legal experts specializing in defence compensation claims.